Skip to main content

 Champion for the Port Chicago 50:

 On July 17, 1944, a ship loaded with weapons exploded at Port Chicago in Richmond, CA killing or wounding 710 people, 435 of whom were African American.
 When the surviving African American sailors refused to return to work under the same unsafe conditions, 50 were convicted of mutiny.
 Joined by members of the Congressional Black Caucus, and with the support of the NAACP, Congressman DeSaulnier spearheaded multiple efforts in the U.S. House of Representatives to call for the exoneration of the sailors and erase the historic stain from their records.
-On July 12, 2019, 75 years after the Port Chicago Disaster, Congressman DeSaulnier successfully passed a measure that directs the Secretary of the United States Navy to publicly exonerate the Port Chicago 50 in the National Defense Authorization Act (H.R.
-2500).
-As a nation, we cannot truly move forward until we correct the mistakes of our past.
+Due in large part to Congressman DeSaulnier’s advocacy spanning a decade, the United States Secretary of the Navy fully exonerated the remaining 256 defendants on July 17, 2024, 80 years after the Port Chicago Disaster.

 Confronting Racial Injustice